friedlettuce/dino-scroller/README.md

 - Learning from Python Crash Course book

 #### To Do
-- Fix tower movement
 - Reorganize and refactor project
 - Make background of objects transparent
-- Manage cactus spawning
+- Improve cactus spawning
 - Cover up explosions better
-- Time objects better instead of sleep for more fps
+- Time objects better for more fps
-- Initialize jump

 #### Description
 ###### Objects